sony928/22Q61A6714/README.md

+ Stock app
-# Getting Started with Create React App
+ failed to fetch the details but usedresponse # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).